-- 8. If your /stand/system file includes (optionally) an explicit reference to the location of swap and/or dump, and these are located on the disk being moved, your kernel will have to be rebuilt for the operating system to find the new locations. - a.
+Step 8.
+If your /stand/system file includes (optionally) an explicit reference to the location of swap and/or dump, and these are located on the disk being moved, your kernel will have to be rebuilt for the operating system to find the new locations.

+Configuring Disk Drives, Disk Arrays, and CD-ROM Drives Moving a Disk Drive to a Different Address a.
 Change directory to the build environment (/stand/build).
-There, execute a system preparation script, system_prep, which extracts the system file from the current kernel, as follows:
+There, execute a system preparation script, system\prep, which extracts the system file from the current kernel, as follows:

-The system_prep script writes a system file in your current directory (that is, it creates /stand/build/system).
+The system\prep script writes a system file in your current directory (that is, it creates /stand/build/system).
 The -v gives verbose explanation as the script executes.